 We understand that the Whitby community will continue to have questions about the programme.
-You can see our answers to some of the more common queries below.
+You can see a selection of Fact Sheets we have developed below as well as our answers to some of the more common queries below.

 People who own, work or live in properties in the Hydrogen Village area won’t pay a penny for the conversion.

 The confirmed Hydrogen Village location will be supplied with low-carbon hydrogen for around two years from 2025 – and throughout that time, the hydrogen gas supplied to those properties won’t cost any more than natural gas.

 Owners of properties within proposed Hydrogen Village areas will be offered a free home heat assessment, to understand more about what the programme means for them.

 If, in 2023, Ofgem confirms that the Hydrogen Village programme will definitely go ahead in Whitby, then Cadent and British Gas will work with residents and businesses to make any required changes to properties to enable the supply of hydrogen – this would include a free upgrade to boilers in the confirmed ‘Hydrogen Village’ area.”